sapamja/password-manager/README.md

 ### Install

-### XCODE and command line tool will require to compile pycrypto.
+#### Install xcode and command line tool which will require to compile pycrypto.

 #### 1. Install pycrypto